phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.21. @todo

-The @todo tag is used to indicate whether any development activities should still be executed on associated "Structural Elements".
+The @todo tag is used to indicate whether any development activities should still be executed on associated Structural Elements.

 #### Syntax